department-of-veterans-affairs/vets-website/va-gov/pages/health-care/get-medical-records.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

 Go to your welcome page dashboard, and click on “Health Records.”
 You’ll go to a new page.

-Here, you can choose to access your VA Blue Button report, your VA health summary, or your VA medical images and reports.
+From here, you can choose to access your VA Blue Button report, your VA health summary, or your VA medical images and reports.

 If you’d like to add information to your personal health record, go back to your welcome page dashboard.
 Under “Health Records,” click on “Track Health.”
-You’ll go to a new page, where you can choose to record information like your vital signs, health history, goals, and food and exercise efforts.
+You’ll go to a new page where you can choose to record information like your vital signs, health history, goals, and food and exercise efforts.

 </div>
 </div>